 3 min Read

-Underperformance is an issue most most managers or leaders will experience with thier teams at some point in their career.
+Underperformance is an issue most most managers or leaders will experience within their teams at some point in their career.

 Underperformance, in all its guises can happen because of many things including:-

 - not having the right skills in place with the right people in place

 We are not talking about misconduct, sometimes managers can and do confuse the two.